- operate the autonomous system that they connect to the exchange

 Exchange of IPv6 routes should be done using MP-BGP aka BGPv4+.

-- no link layer protocols (e.g. IS-IS, CDP, STP, VTP, VRRP, GVRP, ...) may be enabled on the interface to the shared medium.
+- no link local protocols (e.g. OSPF, IS-IS, CDP, STP, VTP, VRRP, GVRP, ...) may be enabled on the interface to the shared medium.
 These may be filtered by the shared medium if the need arises

 - have at least two agreements for traffic exchange over TREX